JellalYu/EMR-machine-learning-with-R-spark/README.md

 #### Save R.data
 In order to present the result to R flexdashboard, we save the data directly.
+Firstly, run R script below:

 	save(feature_importance,Wine,Wine_tbl,ml_dt, ml_nb, ml_rf, ml_lm, file = '/home/rstudio-user/result.Rdata')

-Copy to S3:
+Copy the result to S3 use aws CLI:

-	aws s3 cp /home/rstudio-user/result.Rdata s3://ecv-training-jj-v
+	aws s3 cp /home/rstudio-user/result.Rdata s3://[your bucket name]

 ### Present analysis result to web dashboard

-In order to save some cost, this session you don't have to run on AWS EMR.
+To save some cost, this session you don't have to run on AWS EMR.
+You can run on your local and share it with the public R community

 #### Install required packages: